skovaka/UNCALLED/README.md

 e175c87b-a426-4a3f-8dc1-8e7ab5fdd30d 8052 84 154 + Escherichia_coli_chromosome 4765434 1064550 1064614 41 65  255  ch:i:182 st:i:452368 mt:f:38.611683
 ```

-Arguments:
+Positional arguments:

-- `-x/--bwa-prefix` the prefix of the index to align to.
+- `bwa-prefix` the prefix of the index to align to.
 Should be a BWA index that `uncalled index` was run on
-- `-i/--fast5-files`  a text file containing the path to one fast5 file per line
+- `fast5-files`  a text file containing the path to one fast5 file per line

+Optional arguments:

 - `-t/--threads` number of threads to use for mapping (default: 1)
 - `-n/--read-count` maximum number of reads to map
 - `-f/--filter` text file containing subset of read IDs (one per line) to map from the fast5 files (will map all by default)